nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 #### 3.8.1.
 Getting help

-To view this user guide you're currently viewing, you can use the F1 hotkey or use the `help` command.
+To view this user guide you're currently viewing, you can use the `help` command.

 ##### Format: `help`